aka-Harsh/DeepFake-Detection/README.md

 <img width="12" />
 <img src="https://img.icons8.com/fluent/600/000000/anaconda--v2.png" height="33" alt="tensorflow logo"  />

+## Publication

+An article on this project being reviewed by International Journal of Machine Learning and Cybernetics at Springer.<br>
+The preprint of this article is available on Research Square.
+View this article [here]().

 ## Prerequisites

-🚨 Remember to download this dataset and put it in your project folder [Kaggle Dataset](https://www.kaggle.com/datasets/manjilkarki/deepfake-and-real-images) <br>
+🚨 Remember to download this dataset and put it in your project folder [Kaggle Dataset](https://www.kaggle.com/datasets/manjilkarki/deepfake-and-real-images). <br>
 🚨 Make sure you have a NVIDIA GPU and CUDA installed on your system.

 ## Deployment

-To run this project first clone this repository in your jupyter notebook using
+To run this project first clone this repository in your jupyter notebook using:

 ```bash
   !git clone https://github.com/username/repository.git
 ```
-Change to the cloned repository's directory using
+Change to the cloned repository's directory using:

 ```bash
   %cd repository